 Here are the main differences between the two cards that we care about (there are more differences in benefits and things like that, but they don’t really matter that much to me):

-- Chase Sapphire Preferred – $95 annual fee that’s waived in the first year, points are worth 1.25 cents per point through Chase travel portal.
+- Chase Sapphire Preferred – $95 annual fee that’s waived in the first year, points are worth 1.25 cents per point through the Chase travel portal.

-- Chase Sapphire Reserve – $450 annual fee (not waived in the first year), $300 travel credit per statement year, points are worth 1.5 cents per point through Chase travel portal, access to Priority Pass lounges and $100 towards global entry credit.
+- Chase Sapphire Reserve – $450 annual fee (not waived in the first year), $300 travel credit per statement year, points are worth 1.5 cents per point through the Chase travel portal, access to Priority Pass lounges and $100 towards global entry credit.

 Which card you pick will really depend on the value you get from the cards.

 The Chase Sapphire Preferred is a great pick and the one I recommend for anyone who’s a beginner or scared of diving into the travel hacking space.
 The big thing with the Sapphire Preferred is that the $95 annual fee is waived in the first year.
 That means it’s essentially a free card.
 If you wanted to, you could sign up for the Preferred, get your signup bonus, use your points, then downgrade the card to a Chase Freedom or Freedom Unlimited after the first year (if you downgrade, do so after 12 months – don’t do it right away).
 You basically get the bonus points without having to pay anything.
 It’s perfect for anyone who’s just wanting to dip their toes into the world of travel hacking since there’s pretty much no downside risk.